fadden/CiderPress2/cp2/Manual-cp2.md

 This behaves similarly to `add` in most respects, but instead of adding preserved "vintage" files, it converts host files into "vintage" formats while adding them.
-The conversion performed is specifed by `<import-spec>`, and is applied to all files.
+The conversion performed is specified by `<import-spec>`, and is applied to all files.
 See
 [Import and Export](#import-and-export) for details.